Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Cosmological effects in the simulation of next generation GW interferometers

 Due to the cosmological distances up to which ET will be able to detect, the effect of the redshift caused by the Universe expansion must be considered.
 We assume a flat $\Lambda$CDM cosmology, with the Hubble constant $H_0 =$ 67.7 $\rm$ km~s$^{-1}$~Mpc$^{-1}$ and the dark matter fraction $\Omega_M =$ 0.315.

 First, the redshift $z$ has a time dilation effect on the arrival of photons, that we accounted for by multiplying time points by a factor $(1+z)$.
-Furthermore, the effect of the expansion on the photon energy is crucial to estimate the received flux; for a bolometric flux, it is fully included by using the luminosity distance $D_L$ instead of the classical distance $D$ to compute the flux (as in equation \eqref{eq:flux_z}).
+Furthermore, the effect of the expansion on the photon energy is crucial to estimate the received flux; for a bolometric flux, it is fully included by using the luminosity distance $D_L$ instead of the classical distance $D$ to compute the flux (as in Eq. \eqref{eq:flux_z}).

 To reproduce the observable X-ray flux however, the effect on the spectra also has to be considered.
-Indeed, the number of received photons in a given energy range is modified by the effect of the redshift, depending on the energy distribution (i.e. the spectra) , while the detecting energy band stays the same: the observer detects a different part of the spectra than the one emitted in the source frame.
+Indeed, the number of received photons in a given energy range is modified by the effect of the redshift, depending on the energy distribution (i.e., the spectra), while the detecting energy band stays the same: the observer detects a different part of the spectra than the one emitted in the source frame.
 The blackbody emission is estimated by integrating the Planck emission law over frequencies shifted by a $(1 + z)$ factor.
 For the spin-down luminosity, we have to first estimate the X-ray spectra of the emission, which was so far unspecified.

-The spin-down spectrum is assumed to follow a power law of photon index $\Gamma$, that we assume in the magnetar frame, based on GRB X-ray afterglow and X-ray pulsar observations, to be :
+The spin-down spectrum is assumed to follow a power law of photon index $\Gamma$, that we assume in the magnetar frame, based on GRB X-ray afterglow and X-ray pulsar observations, to be

 with $N$ the number of emitted photons per energy bin (photons cm$^{-2}$ s$^{-1}$ keV$^{-1}$), $k$ a normalization factor, and $E$ the energy in keV.